18F/navair-pa/acronyms.md

 **AAP** Advance Analytics Package

-**ADCS** Automated Data Collection System -- Used in repair process to collect data on aircraft, engines and parts
+**ADCS** Automated Data Collection System - Used in repair process to collect data on aircraft, engines and parts

 **ASW** Anti-submarine warfare

+**BPR** Business process reengineering

 **CMC** Commandant of the Marine Corps - Highest ranking officer in the United States Marine Corps